GovTechSG/cicd-images/README.md

 ##### Notes

-You will need to configure this image so that the host file at path `/var/run/docker.sock` is mapped to the `/var/run/docker.sock` in the container.
+To use this image, you will need to configure this image so that the host file at path `/var/run/docker.sock` is mapped to the `/var/run/docker.sock` in the container.
+(This is a privilege mode and not recommended for production use.)

 - https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/
 - https://www.develves.net/blogs/asd/2016-05-27-alternative-to-docker-in-docker/